Dream of: 06 February 1987 (2) "Worm In The Apple"

 A revelation suddenly occurred to me – I wouldn't be leaving the city after all.

-In the books of the writer Carlos Castaneda, I had first encountered the character Don Juan.
+In the books of Carlos Castaneda, I had first encountered the character Don Juan.
 Castenada had described Don Juan as an old Indian sorcerer who lived in desolate areas of Mexico.
 Castenada had met Don Juan and had become his apprentice in the art of sorcery.

 Now, I suddenly remembered that Don Juan was here in one of the rooms of the station.
 I now knew I wasn't going to leave the station alone, but that I was going to find Don Juan and be with him.
 I knew Don Juan would be preparing to go on a mystical journey, and I had decided I would accompany him.
 I had taken the mystical journeys before; but after realizing how dangerous the journeys were, I had abandoned Don Juan.
 Now I felt as if it were time to return.
 I only wondered whether Don Juan would accept me back.